-With over 150 countries represented and 106 native languages spoken by our students, faculty and staff, there is no better place than LaGuardia for you to explore, experiment, and learn.
+With 150 countries represented and 98 native languages spoken by our students, faculty and staff, there is no better place than LaGuardia for you to explore, experiment, and learn.

 We understand that being away from home and studying in a different country can be challenging.
 Our primary goal is your success.
 Our Office of International Student Services (ISS) will provide you with advising and support services with immigration, academic, financial, personal and cross-cultural matters to help your reach your educational goals.